Official information policy

 • The Protective Security Requirements;

-4. Corrections may choose to make redactions to proactively published official information.
-These redactions will be identified with the related withholding provisions of the OIA.
+5. Corrections may choose to make redactions to proactively published official information.
+These redactions will be identified with the appropriate withholding provisions of the OIA.

 Proactive release of information not subject to a request

-1. Corrections will publish information that informs the public about how we undertake our functions, the role and structure of our agency, and the information we hold.
+1. Corrections will publish information that informs the public about how we undertake our functions, the role and structure of our agency, and the information we hold, with the goal of helping the public to contribute to government decision-making and administration.

 Proactive release of previous OIA responses

-1. At least once a quarter, Corrections will publish responses to OIA requests that are appropriate for wider publication.
+1. Once a quarter or as otherwise determined, Corrections will publish responses to OIA requests that are appropriate for wider publication.
 When deciding whether to proactively publish a response to an OIA request, relevant considerations include:

 • whether there has been more than one request for the information, or on the topic the information covers;